Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Do I need to enter into an agreement with my bank for the terminal?

 No, not with most providers.
 Providers such as SumUp, myPOS or Payrexx process the payments themselves (as so-called payment facilitators).
-You do not need a separate acquiring agreement with your house bank.
-The revenue is paid out to your regular bank account.
+You do not need a separate acquiring contract with your house bank.
+The revenues are paid out to your regular bank account.

 View detailed response